 Content neutrality frames the terms of engagement between the governed and the governors of the United States in ways that incline the "general spirit of the people and the government" to the protection of rights of free expression.
 Its flamboyant protection of speech repugnant to a variety of constituencies means that the lived reality of free expression will mobilize support from an array of political factions.
 Content neutrality is, as the Court maintained in laying the doctrine’s foundations, an important practical element of constitutional architecture that preserves a "profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open.”

 Kreimer, Seth F., "Good Enough for Government Work: Two Cheers for Content Neutrality" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 492.